 In a piece on "Digital Computers Applied to Games"†, Alan Turing recounts a rather more off-beat happening during its stay in South Kensington.
 Some folks from the Society for Psychical Research set up in a nearby room, to see if they could influence — or be influenced by — the progress of the machine's game.
 Sadly, they had no success either way.

-In October Nimrod went on to Berlin for three weeks, to thrill crowds in the Industrial Show there, and finally on to Toronto for a showing to the Society of Engineers.
-Apparently it was lost track of after that, somewhere in N. America.
+In October Nimrod went on to Berlin for three weeks, to thrill crowds in the Industrial Show there.
+Turing says that it then went on to Toronto for a showing to the Society of Engineers, but that is almost certainly a misapprehension, as the chief engineer himself states that it was dismantled immediately after Berlin.

 † Chapter 25 in "Faster than Thought", B. V. Bowden ed.
 [Pitman 1953]